osterchrisi/PartHub/README.md

 ![BOMs](public/screenshots/BOMs.png?raw=true "BOM List")

 # Installation
 **PartHub** is currently my personal pleasure.
-A full-featured installation process for self-hosting will follow.
+I'm working on a nice outline how to host this on your own server.

+## Requirements
+- PHP
+- Node
+- Composer
+- SQL databse (MySQL or MariaDB)
+- Optionally your own webserver if you want to configure more in-depth

 ## Database
 Works with SQL databases like MariaDB or MySQL.